-These days – these crazy days – home is the new office and the hallway is the new commute.
-Sweatpants are the new business suit (admit it, you’ve been wearing them) and Monday is the new Friday, or Wednesday – who knows what day it is?
+These days home is the new office and the hallway is the new commute.
+Sweatpants are the new business suit (admit it, you wear them) and Monday is the new Friday or Wednesday – who knows what day it is?

 What is Microsoft Teams?

 Microsoft Teams is a communication platform intended to enhance productivity by combining chat, video meetings, apps, documents and more into one interface where teams can collaborate on projects or topics.
 Chats are a natural way for teams to communicate, providing threaded, ongoing conversations so everyone can easily stay current.

 It’s free with all Microsoft 365 licenses

 If you learn nothing else in this Microsoft Teams introduction, remember this: Microsoft Teams is available to all Microsoft 365 customers with business, enterprise, government, education and nonprofit licenses.
 It just needs to be turned on by your network administrator.
 Here’s how.